Tap to search

 Monte Argentario - Talamone (aprx.
 20 mi/1148 ft. - 33 km/350 m elevation)

 Your first cycle tour leads us from Porto Santo Stefano through the old train tunnels.
 Crossing a stone quay, we reach the historical town of Obetello.
 Later in the afternoon we arrive in Porto Ercole with its two Spanish fortresses where we park our bikes at a nearby beach bar and have the chance to swim.
-After the refreshing stop, we return to Porto Santo Stefano where the Atlantis awaits our arrival for a crossing to Talamone.
+After the refreshing stop, we return to Porto Santo Stefano where your ship awaits your arrival for a crossing to Talamone.

 Talamone - Castiglione della Pescaia (aprx.
 27 mi/1410 ft. - 43 km/430 m elevation)